stargazer/ansible-mysql/README.md

 # ansible-mysql

-This ansible task installs and configures the MySQL database server as well as automatic backups, on any Debian server
+This ansible role installs and configures the MySQL database server as well as automatic backups, on any Debian server

 ## Role variables